6 min read

 Another essential step in clearing brain fog is to eat a healthy diet.
 A diet rich in fresh fruits and vegetables, whole grains, and healthy fats provides the brain with the fuel to function optimally.
 Conversely, a diet high in processed foods and sugar can contribute to brain fog.

-Additionally, research has shown that regular meditation practice can even change brain structure, increasing neural connectivity and improving brain function in different areas.
-So if you are dealing with brain fog, try incorporating some time for mindfulness into your daily routine – you may find that the mental clarity you gain is well worth a few minutes of peaceful introspection.
+Research has shown that regular meditation can even change brain structure, increasing neural connectivity and improving brain function in different areas.
+So if you are dealing with brain fog, try incorporating some time for mindfulness meditation into your daily routine – you may find that the mental clarity you gain is well worth a few minutes of peaceful introspection.

 One of the most effective is simply to focus on your breathing.
 These breathing exercises are a simple and effective way to combat brain fog.
 Deep breathing helps oxygenate the blood and deliver more oxygen to the brain.
 These increased oxygen levels can help to improve brain function and reduce feelings of fatigue.